repetere/modelscript/README.md

     cross_validate_score: [Function: cross_validate_score],//test model variance and bias
     grid_search: [Function: grid_search], // tune models with grid search for optimal performance },
-  DataSet: {
-    Class DataSet: { //class for manipulating an array of objects (typically from CSV data) columnMatrix(vectors), //returns a matrix of values by combining column arrays into a matrix columnArray(columnName, options), // - returns a new array of a selected column from an array of objects, can filter, scale and replace values columnReplace(columnName, options), // - returns a new array of a selected column from an array of objects and replaces empty values, encodes values and scales values labelEncoder(columnName, options), // - returns a new array and label encodes a selected column labelDecode(columnName, options), // - returns a new array and decodes an encoded column back to the original array values oneHotEncoder(columnName, options), // - returns a new object of one hot encoded values columnMatrix(columnName, options), // - returns a matrix of values from multiple columns columnReducer(newColumnName, options), // - returns a new array of a selected column that is passed a reducer function, this is used to create new columns for aggregate statistics columnMerge(name, data), // - returns a new column that is merged onto the data set filterColumn(options), // - filtered rows of data, fitColumns(options), // - mutates data property of DataSet by replacing multiple columns in a single command }
+  DataSet [Class: DataSet]: { //class for manipulating an array of objects (typically from CSV data)
+    columnMatrix(vectors), //returns a matrix of values by combining column arrays into a matrix columnArray(columnName, options), // - returns a new array of a selected column from an array of objects, can filter, scale and replace values columnReplace(columnName, options), // - returns a new array of a selected column from an array of objects and replaces empty values, encodes values and scales values labelEncoder(columnName, options), // - returns a new array and label encodes a selected column labelDecode(columnName, options), // - returns a new array and decodes an encoded column back to the original array values oneHotEncoder(columnName, options), // - returns a new object of one hot encoded values columnMatrix(columnName, options), // - returns a matrix of values from multiple columns columnReducer(newColumnName, options), // - returns a new array of a selected column that is passed a reducer function, this is used to create new columns for aggregate statistics columnMerge(name, data), // - returns a new column that is merged onto the data set filterColumn(options), // - filtered rows of data, fitColumns(options), // - mutates data property of DataSet by replacing multiple columns in a single command }, calc:{
-  },
-  calc:{
     getTransactions: [Function getTransactions], // Formats an array of transactions into a sparse matrix like format for Apriori/Eclat